NazeefAhmad/FIR-Flutter/README.md

 ## 📧 Get in Touch

 Questions, feedback, or need help?
-Reach out to us at [your-email@example.com](mailto:your-email@example.com) or join our [Discord community](https://discord.gg/your-discord-invite).
+Reach out to us at [your-email@example.com](mailto:hackblackpearl@gmail.com)

 ---